dybran/Kubernetes-Cluster-Setup-using-Kops/Kubernetes-setup-with-kops.md

 - Establishing an IAM role and linking it to the kops instance.
 - Generating access keys and securely storing them within the instance.

-n my approach, I will choose to establish an IAM role, storing the access keys within the kops instance.
+In my approach, I will choose to establish an IAM role, storing the access keys within the kops instance.
 This will grant the instance substantial permissions, including administrator-level access.
 I've arrived at this choice because the IAM role must effectively engage with a diverse array of services like S3 buckets and Route53.
 Following this, I will associate this IAM role with the instance.

 ![](./images/21.PNG)
 ![](./images/22.PNG)